 i.
 “The New Testament, incidentally, will outrun verse 15’s modest prayer for joys to balance sorrows, by its promise of ‘an eternal weight of glory beyond all comparison’ (2 Cor.
 4:17).”
 (Kidner)

 ii.
-“The time of our pilgrimage upon earth is a time of sorrow; we grieve for our departed friends must soon grieve for us; these are days wherein God afflicteth us.”
+“The time of our pilgrimage upon earth is a time of sorrow; we grieve for our departed friends and our surviving friends must soon grieve for us; these are days wherein God afflicteth us.”
 (Horne)

 iv.
 According to the days: “The good Lord measures out the dark and the light in due proportions, and the result is life sad enough to be safe, and glad enough to be desirable.”
 (Spurgeon)

 e.
-Let the beauty of the LORD our God be upon us: Earlier in Psalm 90 Moses spoke of God’s people being consumed and terrified.
+Let the beauty of the LORD our God be upon us: Earlier in this psalm Moses spoke of God’s people being consumed and terrified.
 He prayed that the gracious God would exchange that misery for His own beauty.

 i.
 The beauty of the LORD our God is great beauty.
 It is impossible to think of a higher level of beauty or goodness.